JunoNgx/pura-tela/README.md

 A minimalist solid colour wallpaper generator, created for the web.

 ## release/prime
-This branch is a special snapshot of the early version (`v1.0`) of this app.
-For the latest version, check the main branch,
+This branch is a special snapshot of an early version (`v1.0`) of this app, which is deployed at [pura-tela-prime.vercel.app](https://pura-tela-prime.vercel.app/).

+For the latest version, see the `main` branch.

 ## Origin
 This is a spin-off/enhanced remake of [Pura](https://github.com/JunoNgx/flutter-pura), a native Android app made with Flutter, which was delisted shortly before this project started.